A Restaurant’s Guide to Offering Wine on Self-pour taps

-Restaurants/Bars that offer flights: A particular selection, or flight, of wines can be attractive to customers looking to experiment.
-Offering them on tap is a great way to increase the speed and efficiency of offering them.
-Without having to worry about spoilage, restaurants can increase the number of flights offered and market them more to customers.
+Restaurants/Bars That Offer Flights: A particular selection, or flight, of wine, can be attractive to customers looking to experiment.
+Serving them on tap is a great way to increase the speed and efficiency of offering them.
+Without worrying about spoilage, restaurants can increase the number of flights offered and market them more to customers.
 For restaurants known for their flights, it can represent a solid return on investment for the expenditure on tap technology.
 Just look at what Wanderlust Wine Company accomplished by building their business around a self-pour experience.
 In the Summer of 2021, Wanderlust Wine Co. received an award at the 2021 People’s Choice KEGGY Award by Free Flow Wines for its sustainable practices that reduced 24,000 bottles of wine (and counting) from going into landfills and overall reducing the carbon footprint of wine!

-Self-Pour Taproom: If you have an existing taproom, adding wine to a primarily beer or cider-heavy set of offerings is a great idea to better serve the needs of a broader market.
-Now, patrons more interested in wine than beer who come with their friends or families to primarily focused craft beer taprooms will have purchasing options as well.
+Self-Pour Taproom: If you have an existing taproom, adding wine to a primary beer or cider-heavy set of offerings is a great idea to serve the needs of a broader market.
+Now, patrons that are more interested in wine will have purchasing options.
 There are also wine-focused taprooms.
 You can take a look at one of them here.

-Roman Maliszewski, an owner of two self-pour taprooms in Chicago and one in Seattle with a variety of wines on taps explains his reasons for offering wine on taps:
+Roman Maliszewski, owner of two self-pour taprooms in Chicago and one in Seattle with a variety of wines on tap, explains his reasons for offering wine on tap:

 So we’ve made a case for selling wine on tap, but we’ve also mentioned self-pour taps.
-We’ll always be the first to tell you that selling beer on self-pour taps is the way to go, but many of the same benefits can easily apply to wine as well.
-Here are some things to keep in mind about offering wine via self-pour taps.
+We’ll always be the first to tell you that serving beer on self-pour taps is the way to go, but many of the same benefits can easily apply to wine.
+Here are some things to consider when offering wine via self-pour taps.

-Sampling is a win-win: For customers, self-pour wine makes sampling quick and easy, arguably more so than with staff pouring.
-Tasting by the ounce is attractive to the customer because they can avoid spending significant amounts of money on wines they don’t like.
+For customers, self-pour wine makes sampling quick and easy, arguably more so than with staff pouring.
+Tasting by the ounce is attractive to customers because they can avoid spending significant amounts of money on wines they don’t like.
 Even beyond saving money, sampling is just plain fun.
 For you as a vendor, it means you are capturing revenue more precisely relative to volume, as payment is measured by ounce.
 This is particularly helpful for wine, as it can be difficult to standardize drink volume for staff serving wine.
-Self-pour completely eliminates free samples, which are surprisingly costly to bars and restaurants that offer them.
+Self-pour eliminates free samples, which are surprisingly costly to bars and restaurants that offer them.

-The primary value proposition for any self-pour technology is that it puts the power entirely in the hands of the customer.
+The primary value proposition for any self-pour technology is that it puts the power entirely in the customers’ hands.
 They can pour whatever they want, whenever they want.
 This can be extremely powerful as it eliminates opportunity costs from customers who might hesitate to order but not to pour.
 Still, self-pour for wine is not right for every restaurant or bar, which brings us to our next point.

-Acquiring wine to fill kegs understandably requires that you buy it in bulk; but thankfully that doesn’t mean buying several separate bottles.
-There are a number of companies who partner with wineries who are able to generate enough wine to be packaged in large quantities at once, usually transported overseas in large bag-in-box containers that can carry up to 1000 liters of wine.
-These containers are cooled and preserved so they do not suffer any quality issues by the time they get to your keg.
+Acquiring wine to fill kegs requires that you buy it in bulk, but thankfully that doesn’t mean buying several separate bottles.
+Several companies partner with wineries to generate enough wine to be packaged in large quantities at once.
+The kegs are usually transported overseas in large bag-in-box containers that carry up to 1000 liters of wine.
+These containers are cooled and preserved, so they do not suffer any quality issues when they get to your keg.
 An example of a company that does this is The Artisan’s Cellar.

 Cleaning Your Keg